matiaslanzi/MicroEngine/README.md

 `mlMicroEngine.cpp` is the one to subclass

-`Application.cpp` is where you will implement your code
+`Application.cpp` is where you will implement your code and where `main` is located.

-`main.cpp` is the entry point, creates the object and enters the game loop

 Take a look at those files, you'll get it right away.